 States or local government authorities, private non-profit organizations, or operators of public transportation that receive a grant indirectly through a recipient can apply.
-Applications from these agencies are submitted to the ECRCP as requests for federal funding.
-The application may be downloaded from our “downloadable documents” page on this website.
+Applications from these agencies are submitted to the ERPC as requests for federal funding.
+The application may be downloaded from our “downloadable documents” page on this website when the MPO is soliciting for MPO projects.
 Most local and state projects must be programmed in the TIP to be eligible to receive federal transportation monies.
 The Annual Element of the TIP list projects which are expected to be ready for implementation during upcoming fiscal years.

 - Safety - To achieve a significant reduction in traffic fatalities and serious injuries on all public roads.